mautic/developer-documentation-new/docs/themes/getting_started.rst

 It requires echoing two variables: ``message`` and ``content``.

-``message`` contains the string message such as "You have been unsubscribed..."
+``message`` contains the string message such as "You have been unsubscribed."

 ``content`` is empty or contains the HTML of a Form associated with the Email as an unsubscribe Form.